Our 6 Core Self-Help Guides

 Over the years we’ve built a large library of self-help resources for Flinders students.
 Maybe too large.
 Yeah, definitely too large.
 It’s time to simplify.

-From 2026 onwards, instead of pointing you to dozens of separate handouts, we’ll focus on a small set of comprehensive guides.
+From 2026 onwards, instead of pointing you to dozens of separate handouts, we’ll focus on a smaller set of comprehensive guides.
 Many of the smaller handouts will be retired or merged into these main ones.
 And we’ll also start adding more content related to the most common topics students ask about (e.g. mental health, stress management, study-life balance, social connection and more).

 1. Self-Care Mega Guide 🌱🧘♀️